tink-crypto/tink/docs/KNOWN-ISSUES.md

     Wycheproof](https://github.com/google/wycheproof), we found many security
     issues in popular providers.
 Tink provides countermeasures for most problems, and we've also helped upstream fix many issues.
 Still, there are some issues in old providers that we cannot fix.
-We recommend use Tink with the latest version of Conscrypt, Oracle JDK, OpenJDK or Bouncy Castle.
+We recommend using Tink with the latest version of Conscrypt, Oracle JDK, OpenJDK or Bouncy Castle.
     If you cannot use the latest version, you might want to avoid using ECDSA (alternative: ED25519) or AES-GCM (alternatives: AES-EAX or AES-CTR-HMAC-AEAD).